AREAL-GT/embrs/docs_raw/running_sim.md

 ## Step 1: Open the Simulator Tool

-- Run the following command in your terminal.
+- From your project environment, run the simulator module:

 ```
-run_embrs_sim
+python -m embrs.main
 ```

-After running this command you should now see the following window:
+Add `--config path/to/config.cfg` to load a saved configuration without using the GUI.
+After running without `--config` you should see the configuration window:

 ![Sim opening window](images/sim_open_window.png)